junxit/us-congress-bills-113/bill.md

 legis-num: S. 1086
 congress: 113th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1086

-> To reauthorize and improve the Child Care and Development Block Grant Act of 1990, and for other purposes.
+That the bill from the Senate (S. 1086) entitled “An Act to reauthorize and improve the Child Care and Development Block Grant Act of 1990, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title

-This Act may be cited as the “Child Care and Development Block Grant Act of 2014”.
+This Act may be cited as the “ Child Care and Development Block Grant Act of 2014 ”.

 ## § 2.
 Short title and purposes